Leslie Charteris was born 12 May 1907, and died 15 April 1993

 - Everything I write is designed to be milked to the last drop of revenue.

-Charteris was a half-Chinese, half-English author of mystery fiction, as well as a screenwriter.
+Leslie Charteris was a half-Chinese, half-English author of mystery fiction, as well as a screenwriter.
 He was best known for his books chronicling the adventures of Simon Templar, alias The Saint.
+The series started with The Saint Meets the Tiger.

 Source for Image